 If a staff member is exposed to a patient with coronavirus and contracts the virus as a result, is this something that is covered under Workers’ Compensation?

 Workers’ compensation will apply to specific occupational exposures to the coronavirus.
 An employee who believes they have had an occupational exposure should first contact Employee Health and then complete an online work-related injury report at hr.duke.edu/injury.
 If the disease reaches the point of widespread community transmission, it would no longer be an “occupational disease” and thereafter workers’ compensation would not apply.

 What if I don’t want to come to work because I don’t want to get sick?

 Duke must maintain certain critical services and operations such as patient care, laboratory research and student services regardless of circumstances.
 There are certain positions that are required to be on-site to support those critical services and operations.

 As part of the Standards of Conduct policy, Duke expects staff to attend work as scheduled and be fully prepared to begin work and remain at work through the entire work period.
 Any time away from work should be discussed and approved in advance with your supervisor.

 If a staff member is scheduled to work on-site and does not report to work, the unscheduled absence will count as an occurrence for disciplinary action.
 Each unscheduled absence is counted as an occurrence, and Duke will follow the corrective action guidelines based on the attendance policy.

 Working remotely should be discussed and approved in advance by your direct supervisor.
 Managers are asked to use discretion regarding who absolutely needs to be on-site and what work could be done remotely.
-Only those who absolutely need to be on-site should report to or remain at work on-site.
+Only those who have been approved to return to the workplace should report to or remain at work on-site.
 Please discuss with your manager.
-Specific guidance on laboratory and research activity will be forthcoming.

 Are non-exempt staff members (hourly paid) eligible to work remotely?